PatrickJTaylor/pengWann/docs/methodology.md

 ## The pCOHP and the pCOBI

-The pCOHP and pCOBI are both local descriptors of chemical bonding defined by the projection of the Kohn-Sham eigenstates (as calculated via a prior DFT calculation) onto a chosen set of localised basis functions {footcite:p}`pCOHP, pCOBI`
+The projected crystal orbital Hamilton population (pCOHP) and the projected crystal orbital bond index (pCOBI) are both local descriptors of chemical bonding defined by the projection of the Kohn-Sham eigenstates (as calculated via a prior DFT calculation) onto a chosen set of localised basis functions {footcite:p}`pCOHP, pCOBI`

 ```{math}
 \begin{align}